 Limited levee patrol

 CCC crews also work a season ahead of winter storms, clearing flood channels and storm drains in the summer and fall.

 During the winter or rainy season, the CCC can be dispatched for flood fight response where needed throughout the state within hours.
-Statewide and local agreements in place with the California Emergency Management Agency (Cal EMA), Department of Water Resources (DWR) and city or county governments make deployment quicker and more effective.
+Statewide and local agreements in place with the Governor's Office of Emergency Services (Cal OES), Department of Water Resources (DWR) and city or county governments make deployment quicker and more effective.

 Local governments can work within the state mutual aid agreement or contact the CCC directly for a more direct response to local flood emergencies.
 For more information, see the CCC center map for the location closest to you.